 1. Founded in Florence in 1860

 Panerai's shop and workshop on Ponte alle Grazie also served as Florence's first watchmaking school.
-Although the shop was open to everyone, by the early 20th Century, Panerai took on contracts for the Royal Italian Navy and began specialising in naval watches.
+Although the shop was open to everyone, by the early 20th Century, Panerai took on contracts for the Royal Italian Navy and began specialising in naval watches and equipment.

 2. Panerai's Toxic Watches